Distrito Nacional: Ciudad Colonial

 For the main article, please select Ciudad Colonial.

 The Ciudad Colonial (lit.
 "Colonial City") is the oldest continually occupied European settlement in the Western hemisphere, established by Bartholomew Columbus and the Spanish explorers in the New World.
 It has several historic landmarks and is declared as World Heritage Site by the UNESCO.

 Nightlife

 There are various nightlife activities available inside the Distrito Nacional.
 Upscale nightclubs, casinos, hotels, restaurants with international bars are widely available.
 Discothèque DJs and live performances caters both local sounds (merengue, salsa or bachata) and dance music (house, techno, trance, reggaeton, drum and bass, etc.) Most nightclubs alternate between the two main genres; some other clubs stick almost exclusively to either one.
 Several chain restaurants are available serving dinner up to midnight.
 Most restaurants within hotels don't close at all, and the majority of casinos serve complimentary snacks all night.
-Most restaurants are specialized on the following cuisines: Local, Italian, French, Steakhouse, Mexican, Spanish, Seafood, Chinese and Japanese).
+Most restaurants are specialized on the following cuisines: Local, Italian, French, Steakhouse, Mexican, Spanish, Seafood, Chinese and Japanese.
 There are several movie cinemas that play movies in English (with subtitles) and are on par with worldwide premiers.
-Jazz music outlets, live theater, live concerts and sports events are available throghtout the whole week.
+Jazz music outlets, live theater, live concerts and sports events are available throughout the whole week.